karuppiah7890/vault-policy-restore/README.md

 # How `vault-policy-restore` works

-`vault-policy-restore` expects the policies backup file to be a JSON file with content structure being similar to the ones in this example structure -
+`vault-policy-restore` expects the Vault Policies Backup file to be a JSON file with content structure being similar to the ones in this example structure -

 ```json
 {